 If any goods, or component therein, which the SUPPLIER delivers to BUYER are subject to national export or control regulations in those countries where the SUPPLIER produces the part of those countries from which the components originate, the SUPPLIER shall be obliged, prior to the parties agreeing on the technical specification, to notify BUYER in writing thereof and of the scope of the export restrictions.

-15.1 All information, equipment, know-how and technical documentation, including electronically stored data and computerised geometry’s, to which SUPPLIER has obtained access by BUYER through the parties business relationship, shall for the duration of the purchase agreement and for ten (10) years thereafter be treated by SUPPLIER as confidential and may not be used for any purpose other than for the deliveries to BUYER.
+16.1 All information, equipment, know-how and technical documentation (specifications, drawings or other order-related data), including electronically stored data and computerised geometry’s, to which SUPPLIER has obtained access by BUYER through the parties business relationship, shall for the duration of the purchase agreement and for ten (10) years thereafter be treated by SUPPLIER as confidential and may not be used for any purpose other than for the deliveries to BUYER.
 It may not be shown to or in any other way communicated to or used by others than such personnel of either of the parties, which are directly involved in the implementation of the deliveries to BUYER.
-Copying or reproduction of such confidential information is permitted only within the framework of the fulfilment of SUPPLIER’s obligations vis-à-vis BUYER and with regard to the applicable copyright laws and regulations.
+Copying or reproduc-tion of such confidential information is permitted only within the framework of the fulfilment of SUPPLIER’s obligations vis-à-vis BUYER and with regard to the applicable copyright laws and regulations.